freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 **Databases** are ubiquitous in today's world.
 Every day, we interact with many different databases, whether when checking our phones for updates on our favorite applications or when we go to the store and buy things.
 Without them, we would not be able to store information for very long, and much of the technology that we have come to depend on would not be able to function.
 But what is a database exactly?

 A database is simply an organized collection of data that is stored electronically.
+Imagine a digital library where tons of books are organized and stored, and you can access any one you like by asking for what you want - that is what a database is like.
 There are many [different kinds of databases](https://www.simplilearn.com/tutorials/dbms-tutorial/what-are-various-types-of-databases) for a wide variety use cases.
 For this class, we will focus primarily on one of the most popular types - **the relational database**.

 While they will not be covered in this course, we should mention **NoSQL databases** if we are discussing relational databases.
 NoSQL databases can generally be thought of as databases which are not structured like a relational database.
 They typically handle semi-structured or unstructured data, unlike relational databases which impose structure on data by default.
 There are many different types of NoSQL databases.
 If you are curious, [here is a resource](https://www.ibm.com/topics/nosql-databases) where you can learn more about them.